bhedelius/GeoGCN-Potential/README.md

     pip install --pre dgl-cu101
     wget https://s3-eu-west-1.amazonaws.com/pstorage-npg-968563215/90576
     tar -xvf ANI1_release.tar.gz

+Hopefully you can use the pyanitools.py in this repo, otherwise:

     export PYTHONPATH=${PYTHONPATH}:/${pwd}/ANI-1_release/readers/lib/

 I've had problems with the PYTHONPATH line, so an alternative is (in python):